Power/Current Limit Feature for Powerwall 3

 Powerwall 3 is not compatible with Powerwall 2 or Powerwall+; follow all relevant codes and regulations and refer to the Powerwall Compatibility Table if retrofitting an existing system with Powerwall 3.

-Installing and Configuring a Power / Current Limit
+Installing and Configuring a Power/Current Limit

-The Power / Current Limit is configured using Tesla One:
+The Power/Current Limit is configured using Tesla One:

 1. If the system is running, select Stop System.

-5. Select Confirm Max Output.
+4. Select Confirm Max Output > Reduce Current Output.

 Informational PurposesAn informational icon, calling your attention